Real Madrid 2-2 Arsenal (pens 3-2): Gareth Bale nets in surprise substitute appearance

 Alexandre Lacazette and Pierre-Emerick Aubameyang also on target in Washington

-Wantaway forward Gareth Bale netted in a surprise appearance for Real Madrid in their penalty shoot-out win over Arsenal.
+Gareth Bale scored, cleared a shot off the line and missed a spot-kick during a surprise appearance for Real Madrid in their penalty shoot-out win over Arsenal.

+In a four-goal game where both teams were reduced to 10 men, it was Bale's impact from the bench that stole the headlines.

-Any reconciliation was probably the last thing on Zidane's mind earlier in the game, with Nacho sent off for handball inside 10 minutes and Alexandre Lacazette firing Arsenal ahead from the spot, before turning provider with a deft flick for Pierre-Emerick Aubameyang to grab a second on the break.
+Any reconciliation was probably the last thing on Zidane's mind earlier in the game, with Nacho sent off for handball inside 10 minutes and Alexandre Lacazette firing Arsenal ahead from the spot.
+The French forward then turned provider with a deft flick for Pierre-Emerick Aubameyang to grab a second on the break.

 - Zidane: We'll see on Bale future